-In this section, we compare the jamming impact, efficiency, and resource variation for various flow-jamming attacks.
-We first compare the performance of the maximum impact, efficient, and balanced centralized flow-jamming attacks using the linear program formulations in Section III.
-We then compare the performance of the centralized efficient flow-jamming attack in Section III-B to that of the distributed flow-jamming attack using the algorithm in Section IV.
+In this section, we evaluate and compare the jamming impact, efficiency, and resource variation for various flowjamming attacks.
+We first evaluate the performance of the centralized maximum impact, efficient, and balanced flowjamming attacks using the linear program formulations in Section III.
+We then evaluate the performance of the two distributed flow-jamming attacks proposed in Section IV.

-A. Comparison of Centralized Attacks
+A. Evaluation of Centralized Attacks